7 Ways to Get Minnesota Zoo Discounts

 • Grandparents Plus: $179.00

-Member Bonus: Your membership includes 50% discounts to zoos around the country, including some of the best zoos in the Midwest.
+Member Bonus: Your membership includes free or discounted admission to zoos around the country, including some of the best zoos in the Midwest.
 You can take advantage of reciprocity when visiting relatives around the country.
-Note, however, that like the Minnesota Zoo, other zoos may be temporarily suspending this discount.
+Note, these deals change frequently, so check offers shortly before visiting a different zoo

 Free to Explore Program